 This article may contain compensated links.
 Please read disclaimer for more info.

-If you’re planning a trip to Provence, you might be considering some of the most popular spots in the region like Avignon, the lavender fields, or Marseille.
+If you’re planning a trip to Provence, you might be considering some of the most popular sights in the region, like Avignon, the lavender fields, or Marseille.
 But if you prefer to get away from the main tourist track, then the small towns and villages of Provence should be on your Provence Bucket List.

 For this article, we asked experienced travelers and friends to tell us about the prettiest villages in Provence, the best villages to visit in Provence (and a couple of small towns) where life is slow and peaceful and the days of rain are rare.